rhiannemock/ketoboot/README.md

 [Ketogenesis wireframe for desktop](https://rhiannemock.github.io/ketoboot/assets/ketogenesis-wireframes/keto-diet-desktop-wireframes.pdf)
 [Ketogenesis wireframe for tablet](https://rhiannemock.github.io/ketoboot/assets/ketogenesis-wireframes/keto-diet-tablet-wireframes.pdf)
 [Ketogenesis wireframe for mobile](https://rhiannemock.github.io/ketoboot/assets/ketogenesis-wireframes/keto-diet-mobile-wireframes.pdf)
-I have also added a landing page which is not on the wireframes as i didnt like the first page being the introduction page.
+I have also added a landing page which is not on the wireframes as i didn't like the first page being the introduction page.

 ### Surface
 Color layout fonts images sequence identity